-The Voltric Z Force II was my second ever racket and I loved it.
+The Voltric Z Force II was my second ever racket, and I loved it.
 I was smashing much faster and playing shots effortlessly.
-Honestly this racket was my first time ever playing with a premium racket and since then I have learned much about rackets and how to choose them.
-I have a post on how to choose badminton rackets but nevertheless let’s jump into the Yonex Voltric Z Force II review.
+Honestly, this racket was my first time ever playing with a premium racket, and since then, I have learned much about rackets and how to choose them.
+Let’s jump into my Yonex Voltric Z Force II badminton racket review.

 Average Price: $240 CAD